enriquepacis/blair_research_group/ResearchTools.md

 On my reading list:
 1. Szabo and Ostlund, [Modern Quantum Chemistry: Introduction to Advanced Electronic Structure Theory (First Revised Edition)](https://www.amazon.com/Modern-Quantum-Chemistry-Introduction-Electronic/dp/0486691861), Dover (1996)

+### Writing
+Technical writing is one of the most important parts of our work as researchers.
+No matter how stunning the results, novel research will not matter to anyone unless it is clearly and insightfully communicated.
+This means making difficult concepts as clear as possible and laying out arguments and derivations in an organized manner.
+It also means not simply presenting data to the readers, but also giving them a clear and compelling interpretation.
+Here are some quick tips on writing papers:

+0. Have a clear concept of the story you're trying to tell.
+Even technical writing tells a story: it has a context, poses a problem, and identifies a solution.

+1. Write in the following order, which may seem counterintuitive, but can be quite helpful:
+- Start with the figures.
+Then add captions to each figure.
+When ordered, figures and captions will provide the structure of the manuscript.
+It will then be fleshed out with words.
+- When writing:
+  - Write the \it[Results] section first.
+  - Next, write the \it[Background] section.
+Having already written the results up, you can now provide only the background information necessary to convey the desired results: nothing more, and nothing less.
+  - Finally, write the introduction and the conclusion.
+The introduction should provide the context and tell the reader why this paper is significant.
+The conclusion should emphasize the take-aways from the manuscript.
+  - A \it[Discussion] section could be included that provides some analysis or synthesis of the results that is at a level that is not quite at the level of broad, concise overview provided by the conclusion.

+ 2. Be clear and purposeful.
+ - Each figure, paragraph, and sentence should have a purpose in the narrative.
+ - Each paragraph should have a topic sentence that provides that states the theme of its paragraph.
+Typically, this will be the first sentence.
+Supporting sentences will follow this and elaborate on the paragraph's topic by providing additional detail or information.

+ 3. Be concise.
+ - Avoid using too many words or run-on sentences.
+Run-on sentences may often be broken up into shorter sentences.
+ - Active verbs typically provide clarity and conciseness.

+2.